esteinmetz/esteinmetz.github.io/README.md

 1. Add the new image to the base image directory for the story (res/img/HandsomeQuest for the first story).
 1. Goto index.html, and change the appropriate `<img>` tag's file to the new one's name.

+Other notes:

+1. TODO: for your about page, update as needed...don't add your email directly, add it encoded (instructions in about.js).
+1. For Archive thumbnails, upload a 2nd img in the same location with '-thmb' added (ie page 1 has `1.gif` and `1-thmb.gif`).
+1. For archive image size, open the setup for the story (ie `setupUndefined.js`) and update the first line with the pixel size (`var archiveImageSize = 100` means 100 pixels).
+1. Add your contact info in the about page.
+Note, do not directly add your email, instead encode it in about.js

 After any change:

 1. `firebase serve --only hosting` (to test locally, images may not load)